What Are Flock Cameras?

 (Flock HOA Marketing).

-And they’re already being misused — such as when a Kansas police chief used Flock cameras 228 times to track an ex-girlfriend and her new partner without cause
+That data has already been misused - like when a Kansas police chief used Flock cameras 228 times

 (Local12).